kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 * Already Fixed Upstream.
-  All the steps of the "already fixed in Debian" category above apply, here as well - in addition when appropriate ensure to help Debian as well by:
+  All the steps of the "already fixed in Debian" category above apply, here as well -  in addition, help Debian when appropriate by:
   - filing a Debian bug about it or chime in if there is an existing one
-  - If your create a PR for Ubuntu that can be uses almost as-is consider sending one via salsa as well
+  - If you create a PR for Ubuntu that can be used almost as-is consider sending one via salsa as well
   - Aligning our solution with Debian not only is kind, but additionally helps to avoid long term complex divergence and delta